doncandela/mgah/mgah.md

 - In an HPC cluster like Unity, a **node** is typically a board with two CPU chips (and often one or more GPUs) that share memory -- so the cores per node is typically twice the cores per CPU chip.
 The CPU chips are often referred two as **sockets**.
 - In SLURM, "cpu" refers to a **core** not a CPU chip, for example in the `-c`,`-cpus-per-task` option to `sbatch`.
 - Typical CPU chips can use ["hyperthreading" or "hardware multithreading"](https://en.wikipedia.org/wiki/Hyper-threading) to make the number of **virtual cores** available to software to be more than (often twice) the number of **physical cores**, giving a modest increase (much less than two) in parallel throughput.
 It seems this capability is typically turned off by default in HPC settings and when MPI is used.
-For example, when code is run on a PC using OpenMPI, it will be turned off unless the `-use-hwthread-cpus` option is supplied to `mpirun`.
+When code is run on a PC using OpenMPI, hyperthreading apperas to be turned off unless the `-use-hwthread-cpus` option is supplied to `mpirun`.

-The following examples all use the **16-core PC candela-21** [mentioned above](#pcs).
-As each of the cores can run an independent program, it might be thought that this PC can get 16 times as much computation done per second, provided the code can be split up to have 16 different things going on at the same time.
-However, there are (at least) two factors that often make the gain in computation speed from using multiple cores less than the number of cores: (a) the **clock speeds** of the cores may depend on how many are in use, due to automatic **thermal management** by the CPU chip, and (b) the cores may need to **contend for memory access**.
+It might be thought that a PC using $n$ cores should get $n$ times as much computation done per second, provided the code can be efficiently split up to have $n$ different things going on at the same time.
+However, there are (at least) three factors that often make the gain in computation speed from using multiple cores less than the number of cores: (a) the **clock speeds** of the cores may depend on how many are in use, due to automatic **thermal management** by the CPU chip, (b) the cores may need to **contend for memory access**, and (c) using multiple cores can affect the possibility of **multithreading by NumPy and similar packages**.

-- **Clock speeds and thermal management.**  The AMD Ryzen 9 5950X CPU chip in candela-21 has a **base clock speed of 3.4 GHz** and a **boost clock speed up to 4.9 GHz**.
-Individual cores can run at different clock speeds, but they can't all run at the maximum boost clock speed as the chip would overheat -- this is handled automatically by on-chip thermal management firmware. running faster.
-Next, run `count.py` , a program that counts up to whatever number is provided (in Python, without NumPy, and therefore on a single core):
+- **Clock speeds and thermal management.**  To  show this effect we run the the program **`count_mpi.py`** on the **16-core PC candela-21** [mentioned above](#pcs).
+The The AMD Ryzen 9 5950X CPU chip in this PC has a **base clock speed of 3.4 GHz** and a **boost clock speed up to 4.9 GHz**.  `count_mpi.py` uses MPI to run a simple program that times how long it takes to count up to a specified number (1,000,000,000 in the examples shown here) on a chosen number of cores.
+First we run on one core:

   ```
   (ompi5)$ mpirun -n 1 -use-hwthread-cpus python count_mpi.py 1000000000